sudo-shihab/vite-reprise-base/README.md

 # Vite Base Reprise

-A Simple using `Vite` for scaffolding vue project .
+A Simple App using `Vite` for scaffolding vue project .

 ## Features